NasonovIvan/3D-Viewer/README.md

   o Object1
   ```

-In this project, you will only need to implement vertices and surfaces list support.
-Everything else is optional.
+In this project, I implemented vertices and surfaces list support.

 ### Affine transformations